lordmauve/adventurelib/doc/rooms.rst

             "hand on the button to close the outer door."
         )

-        # Show the room direction to indicate we have arrived.
+        # Show the room description to indicate we have arrived.
         print(current_room)